Chapter 10 Common questions

 If you need to unstage files (before you commit) you can use

-.
+git reset.
 This is useful if you accentally try to stage a large

-.
+folder like full_texts.
 If you have already committed and want to

 revert your last commit (for instance, if you committed changes to the

-wrong branch) you can use git reset --soft HEAD^
+wrong branch) you can use git reset --soft HEAD^.

 10.5 Creating SOLES databases